Complete Lorentz transformation of a charge-current density

-where $x'$ is the distance measured from the back end of the sampling cell in the moving system.
+where $x'$ is the distance measured from the back end of the sampling cell.

+Since the rest frame time $t$ must remain fixed to keep the wire neutral, the moving frame time $t'$ must vary with position, as seen in Eq.~(\ref{lt}).
+This variation of the relevant time variable, $t'$, with position in the sampling cell was the key point missing in the Panofsky and Phillips derivation.
-To see the effect of a counting time that varies with distance, we consider a sampling cell consisting of a short stretch of the wire carrying the current, as shown in Fig.~1.

-{\bf Fig.~1: Conduction electons moving from left to right in a sampling cell.
-The electrons enter the cell at the left end and leave at the right end.}\\ In the figure, the electrons are moving from left to right with a small drift velocity $v$ with respect to the cell, corresponding to an electric current flowing from right to left.
+To see the effect of a counting time that varies with distance, we consider the sampling cell shown in Fig.~1, consisting of a short stretch of the wire moving with velocity $V$ to the right.
+In the figure, the electrons are moving from left to right with a small drift velocity with respect to the cell, corresponding to an electric current flowing from right to left.
 In the moving system, we should count the electrons at time $t'$, which, as given by Eq.~(\ref{lt}), increases as we count from the left end of the cell to the right.
 That means that we would start counting at the left end of the cell and, by the time we got to the right end, some electrons would have left the cell before we counted them.
-We would have counted fewer electrons.
-This is just what would happen if you counted the number of students in your classroom starting at the front of the room.
-If some students had gone out the back door while you were counting, they would not have been counted.
-An equal number of students may have come in the front door, but you would not have counted them.
+We would have counted fewer electrons than were in the cell at any fixed time.

 The time taken moving from left to right to count the electrons in a sampling cell of length $L'$ is given by Eq.~(\ref{lt}) to be $\Delta t'=VL'$.
-During that time the change in the charge density due to the negatively charged electrons leaving the right end of the cell would be
+During that time, the change in the charge density due to the negatively charged electrons leaving the right end of the cell would be

 where $A'$ is the cross-sectional area and $A'L'$ the volume of the sampling cell.
 Since negative electrons have left the sampling cell before they were counted, this corresponds to a positive contribution to the charge density.